 Service limits

-Azure Arc-enabled servers has a limit for the number of instances that can be created in each resource group.
-It does not have any limits at the subscription or service level.
+Azure Arc-enabled servers have a limit for the number of instances that can be created in each resource group.
+There are no limits at the subscription or service level.

 Data residency

-Azure Arc-enabled servers doesn't store/process customer data outside the region the customer deploys the service instance in.
+Azure Arc-enabled servers don't store/process customer data outside the region where the customer deploys the service instance.